 (v).
-The term of a generation licence under Pol-Rules is required to match with the maximum expect of the in a generating facility, except where an applicant f consents to a shorter term.
-According to the information generation facility/Wind Power Plant/Wind Farm will at 2019 and will have a useful life of more than twenty five of In this regard, NSEPL has requested that the term of licence may be fixed as twenty five (25) years.
-The full submission of NSEPL about the useful life of the gener n.
-Therefore, in order genous RE resources at is encouraged.
-The recognizes this very nvisages that at least N) to be met through an 2005.
-The project urther, it will not only the dependence on by generating clean
+The term of a generation licence under Rule-5(1) of the Generation Rules is required to match with the maximum expected life of the units comprised in a generating facility, except where an applicant for a generation licence consents to a shorter term.
+According to the information provided by NSEPL, its generation facility/Wind Power Plant/Wind Farm will achieve COD by July 31, 2019 and will have a useful life of more than twenty five (25) years from its COD.
+In this regard, NSEPL has requested that the term of the proposed generation licence may be fixed as twenty five (25) years.
+The Authority considers that said submission of NSEPL about the useful life of the generation facility/Wind Power